Dearest Gentle Reader, Romancing the Werewolf is right around the corner. And it lands on a Sunday.

 - Shortbread

-- Fruit Mousse Cups with Cream (bought chocolate cups, filled with jam & whip cream mix add cocoa if you want, fresh fruit on top)
+- Fruit Mousse Cups with Cream (bought chocolate cups, filled with jam & whip cream stabilized with powdered milk mix add cocoa if you want, fresh fruit on top)

 - Mincemeat Tarts